 - 1/4 tsp. salt 1 tsp. vanilla extract

 - 1/2 lb almonds, peeled and finely chopped

 - 1 teaspoon ground cinnamon

 - 1 tablespoon unsweetened cocoa powder – an egg yolk, beaten

 - Optional: Cookie frosting and sprinkles

-- Form the dough covered cylinder into a doughnut shape and place on a greased cookie sheet.
+- Place the Cucidati on a greased or parchment-lined cookie sheet.

 - Bake at 350 F for 20 minutes or until golden.
 Cucidati will keep in an airtight container for several days.
 Buon Appetito and Happy Holidays to you and yours!
 Thank you for visiting my blog and for being part of this grand adventure.